douzi0248/Re-ID/README.md

-If you want a higher accuracy, you may  modify batchsize or use Resnet101.
+If you want a higher accuracy, you may  modify batchsize .

 DukeMTMC-REID